kevinpaulnadela/CodingChallenge/README.md

 Computations have been based from my understanding in the description of fields.

-total_order_value - total value has been computed by unit_price multiplied by their quantities.
+**total_order_value** - total value has been computed by unit_price multiplied by their quantities.
 Discounts have been included either to have both dollar amount and percentage discount.

 ```
-total_order_value

 Getting the final value with BOTH Percentage and Dollar Discounts:

 Quantity * Unit Price = Order Value